 Education Committee policy requires that comment sheets are used for all substantial assessment items.
-All undergraduate and postgraduate taught examination boards are strongly encouraged to use comment sheets for all papers (whether submitted work or written examinations).
+All undergraduate and postgraduate taught examination boards are strongly encouraged to use comment sheets

 Please note that comment sheets will be provided to students who make a subject access request to the University's Information Compliance Team for personal data relating to their examinations/assessment.